ibadrather/ibadrather.github.io/README.md

 </p>

+- Deep Learning, Machine Learning, Robotics, Data Engineering, Data Science, Simulations, Robotics, Signal Processing, Sensorics
 - Python, MATLAB, C++, GIT, Linux
-- Data Engineering, Data Science, Simulations, Machine Learning, Deep-Learning, Robotics, Sensorics
-- Pytorch, Pytorch-Lightning, DARTS, Pandas, NumPy, OpenCV, Scikit-Learn, Matplotlib, SymPy
+- Pytorch, Pytorch-Lightning, DARTS, Pandas, NumPy, OpenCV, Scikit-Learn, Matplotlib, SymPy, TensorFlow
 - Robot Operating System (1 and 2), Gazebo, Unreal Engine, Microsoft AirSim, Nvidia Omniverse (Basics)
 - Software Engineering
 - Arduino/ Raspberry Pi, IOT Development
-- Independent, Leadership, Problem Solving, Teaching
+- Leadership, Problem Solving, Teaching

 ## **Experience**
-### Carl Zeiss AG, Master Thesis Student: June 2022 – November 2022
+### Carl Zeiss AG, Full Time Research Intern and Master Thesis Student: October 2021 – November 2022
+- For my Master Thesis:
+  - My goal is to digitally stabilise a video feed coming from a camera in real-time.
-- Digital Video Stabilization of an Oscillating Camera using an Inertial Measurement Unit
+  - The camera has an oscillating motion and I have to estimate position using an Inertial Measurement Unit.
-- Evaluation of various deep learning architectures and classical algorithms for pose-estimation using an IMU Sensor data.
+  - Evaluating various neural network architectures(Resnet, CNN, LSTM, Transformer) for pose-estimation.
+  - Process the neural network outputs using signal-processing techniques to smoothen the output.
   - Precision requirements are very high of the order of 0.1 mm.
-- Testing of Neural Network inferences on Google Edge TPU chip to determine real-time application possibility.
+  - Testing of Neural Network inferences on various edge hardware like Google Edge TPU and Raspberry Pi to determine real-time application possibility for different models.

-### Carl Zeiss AG, Research Intern: October 2021 – April 2022
+- During my internship:
   - I evaluated various simulation platforms like Epic Games Unreal Engine, Microsoft AirSim, Isaac Sim SDK and Nvidia Omniverse for camera and IMU sensor simulation.
   - I created simulation environments to mimic the real life situation.
   - Implementation of IMU Noise model from scratch to make the data more realistic and introduce randomness i.e domain randomization.
   - Testing the simulated data against real data.
   - Trained and Evaluated various Neural Networks (CNNs, RNNs) for motion prediction from IMU data.

 ### Master Project - SLAM and Path Planning for Follow-Me Function in an Autonomous Delivery Robot: May 2021 - January 2022